warhsn/easy-route-vue/README.md

 app.use(EasyRoute, {
   router,
-  guards: [] // Optional: will be discussed below
+  guards: [], // Optional: will be discussed below
-})
+  baseTitle: 'My App' // Optional: base title for all pages })

 app.use(router)